reddatos/coinos-woo/README.md

 # coinos-woo
 **BTC Lightning Payment via Coinos.io**

-The code represents a WooCommerce payment gateway plugin for processing Bitcoin and Lightning Network payments through the coinos.io platform.
+The provided code constitutes a WooCommerce payment gateway plugin, enabling the seamless processing of Bitcoin and Lightning Network payments via the coinos.io platform.

 *Please note that you will need a coinos.io account to use the this plugin.*